Dpdl-io/DpdlEngine/README.md

 **scripting engine** and an **extensible API interface** for the development of mobile applications and embedded system software.

-The Dpdl language constructs and syntax is kept simple and follows an object oriented paradigm interoperable with the java platform API and external java libraries.

 Multiple programming languages, currently **ANSI C code** (a subset of C90 and full C99 standard), **C++, Python, Julia, JavaScript, Lua and the OCaml** functional programming language can be **embedded and executed on-the-fly directly within Dpdl scripts** (interpreted/compiled code).
 Embedded ANSI C code and OCaml can also be <ins>dynamically compiled in memory at runtime</ins> (see 'dpdl:compile'), in order to achieve <ins>faster execution</ins> performance.